open-tribe/smart-chat-react/README.md

 ### 3. Chat APIs

-Here we support the APIs for listing members and moderators of a chat.
+Here we support the APIs in both browser or node.js environment, for listing members and moderators of a chat.
 See the example below.

 Let me know if you'd like to add more interfaces such as add members or moderators, which now are only supported via the React components.